Lexington County man who took part in Jan. 6 riot, threatened prosecutor gets prison time

 "What I did was immature and unnecessary and completely wrong," he said, shaking his head.

 Prosecutors have not explained why Giannakos has not been charged in connection with the Jan.
 6 riot at the Capitol building.
-Federal investigators have worked for months to track down and prosecute Jan.
-6 rioters with the help of tipsters, cell phone data GPS data and thousands of hours of surveillance footage.
+Federal investigators have worked for months to track down and prosecute the rioters with the help of tipsters, cellphone GPS data and thousands of hours of surveillance footage.

 - Andrew Hatley, a Newberry man who authorities say snapped selfies in front of the John C. Calhoun statue inside the Capitol.
 He was arrested on Jan.
 19.